 Once you’ve covered the concrete with a generous layer of paint stripper, let it sit for six to eight hours.
 During that time, a chemical reaction will take place, the magical result of which is the removal of paint.
 Remember that if you’re working with paint stripper, it’s imperative that you wear the appropriate protective gear: a respirator (or at minimum, a dust mask), long sleeves, and good pair of rubber gloves.

 For this stage of the job, so long as you’re working on a compact concrete patch, you can probably get by with a wire scrub brush or a paint scraper.
 On a larger surface, to make things much more manageable, it’s recommended that you rent a pressure washer from your local home center (or borrow one from a neighbor).

 Having set the pressure washer at 3,000 psi, go ahead and blast away the paint stripper residue.
 Soon enough, you will see whether or not it will be necessary to repeat Step 2.
 It’s not unreasonable to anticipate having to apply and then wash away multiple applications of paint stripper.

 There are alternatives to using a paint stripper, but they’re all more labor-intensive.
-For instance, on a concrete surface of modest size, you can opt to use an orbital sander.
+For instance, on a finished concrete surface of modest size, you can opt to use an orbital sander.
 Likewise, a floor buffer can get the job done on a larger scale.
 But perhaps the most effective nontoxic option is a soda blaster, a tool very much like a sandblaster, except that instead of sand, it shoots out sodium bicarbonate (baking soda).
 You can most likely rent one—and buy the baking soda in bulk—at your local home center.
-Because all of the above options create fine particles, a dust mask or respirator is a must if you’re working indoors.
+Because all of the above options create fine particles, a dust mask or respirator is a must to remove paint from concrete, especially if you’re working indoors.